MWBark/Love-Japan/README.md

 - Tags are styled with the LoveJapan card theme.

-- When the tag name is clicked upon
+- Navigates to specific list of tags when specific tag is clicked.

 **Tag Posts Page**